 Apart from the computing facilities, we offer advice to staff and research students who would like to know more about corpus research in general or how to use a specific resource or tool.
 Throughout the year, we run short courses, introductory sessions and individual consultations.

-The Director of the Centre is Paul Thompson and the Technical Director is Neil Millar.
+The Director of the Centre is Paul Thompson.